anderkve/paraprof/README.md

 ## Visualization

-With `save_plots=True`, ParaProf writes 1D line plots, 2D heatmaps with contours, and pairwise 2D slices for higher-dimensional projections (either the max slice or marginalized).
+With `save_plots=True`, paraprof writes 1D line plots, 2D heatmaps with contours, and pairwise 2D slices for higher-dimensional projections (either the max slice or marginalized).
 It also writes plots of the optimal profiled-parameter values across the projection grid, which is useful for seeing what the profiling actually did.

 Override the defaults with a `plot_settings` dict: